followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDropDownList/1 Configuration/onItemClick.md

 ===========================================================================

 <!--shortDescription-->
-A handler for the **itemClick** event.
+A function that is executed when a list item is clicked or tapped.
 <!--/shortDescription-->

 <!--fullDescription-->
-Assign a function to perform a custom action when a widget item is clicked.

-To navigate to a specific URL when the **itemClick** event fires, assign that URL directly to this option.
 <!--/fullDescription-->
 <!--typeFunctionParamName1-->e<!--/typeFunctionParamName1-->
 <!--typeFunctionParamType1-->Object<!--/typeFunctionParamType1-->